Arafura-class patrol vessel: Construction

 The class of ships will be based on Lürssen's OPV80, similar to the of the Royal Brunei Navy.
-The first two vessels will be built by ASC Shipbuilding in Adelaide, South Australia before production is transferred to the shipyard of Forgacs Marine & Defence, a subsidiary of Civmec, in Henderson, Western Australia.
+The first two vessels were built by BAE Systems in Adelaide, South Australia before production is transferred to the shipyard of Forgacs Marine & Defence, a subsidiary of Civmec, in Henderson, Western Australia.

 Construction of the first ship began on 15 November 2018.
 On that day, it was also announced that the vessel would be named Arafura, and the class the Arafura-class patrol vessels.

 On 9 April 2020 the second ship in the class, HMAS Eyre, was laid down at ASC's shipyard.
 The names of the following four ships were also announced at this time: HMA Ships Pilbara, Gippsland, Illawarra and Carpentaria.

 The first three ships amongst the then new names, HMAS Pilbara, HMAS Gippsland, HMAS Illawarra and HMAS Carpentaria were laid down at the shipyard of Civmec in Henderson on 11 September 2020, 30 July 2021, 27 September 2022, and 5 December 2022 respectively.

 In October 2022 it was reported that NUSHIP Arafura did not meet civilian safety standards and the Albanese government was concerned that the ships were too lightly armed to meet the Navy's needs.
 The government was considering reducing the number of ships to be built, with those completed possibly being transferred to the Australian Border Force.
 The delays to completing the Arafura-class ships led the project to be added to the Defence 'projects of concern' list in April 2023.
 Arafura was launched on 16 December 2021, but due to structural fire protection design issues, did not commence sea trials until 26 August 2024.

-NUSHIP Eyre was launched on 22 November 2023, sponsored by Natalie Charlesworth.
+HMAS Eyre was launched on 22 November 2023, sponsored by Natalie Charlesworth.
+She was commissioned on 30 May 2026.

 NUSHIP Pilbara was launched on 31 October 2025.